 Holtec’s Delmar said its exemptions at Oyster Creek “are consistent with other decommissioning sites” and “reflect the reduction in risk at each of the key points in the decommissioning process.”

 Last summer, Holtec finished moving all of Oyster Creek’s spent fuel rods from cooling pools into dry storage containers in just 32 months — a “world record,” the company said in a news release.
-The process normally takes five years or more, but Holtec sped it up by building a fuel canister the company says can accommodate nuclear waste at hotter temperatures.
+The process normally takes five years or more, but Holtec sped it up by building a fuel canister the company says can accommodate nuclear waste at higher temperatures.
 After reviewing the company’s calculations, the NRC concluded it was safe to reduce the mandatory minimum cooling time to one year, filings show.

 In an empty cow pasture in the New Mexico desert, Holtec is attempting to write the next chapter of the American nuclear story.
 The company is in the final stages of getting NRC approval for an “interim” waste storage site designed to secure spent fuel from around the country in a shopping-mall-size bunker for up to 40 years.